New class of exact solutions to Einstein-Maxwell-dilaton theory on four-dimensional Bianchi type IX geometry: Introduction

-In section 2, we find the exact solutions to the Einstein-Maxwell-dilaton theory based on the Bianchi type IX metric.
+The article is organized as follows: In section 2, we find the exact solutions to the Einstein-Maxwell-dilaton theory based on the Bianchi type IX metric.
 The dilaton field is coupled to the electromagnetic field and the cosmological constant with two different coupling constants.
 We consider specific ansatzes for the five-dimensional spacetime, Maxwell field and the dilaton field.
 We solve all the equations of motion and find the metric functions for the five-dimensional spacetime.
 We find the c-function for the spacetime and discuss the properties of the spacetime.
 Moreover, we find a relation between the coupling constants.

 In section 3, we consider the coupling constants to be equal to each other and find the exact solutions to the Einstein-Maxwell-dilaton theory.
 We consider two different cases, where the coupling constant are equal to each other and are non-zero, and where the coupling constants are zero.
 Each case needs a different ansatz for the metric functions.

 In section 4 we present a combination of the solutions based on the four-dimensional Eguchi-Hanson space, which is a subspace of the Bianchi type IX geometry.
 We verify the ansatzes and show that our assumptions satisfy all the equations of Einstein, Maxwell and dilaton.

-In the end, we discuss the uplifting of the found solutions to higher dimensional theories such as Einstein gravity in a higher dimension and Einstein-Maxwell theory with a cosmological constant.
+In section 5, we discuss the uplifting of the exact solutions to higher dimensional theories such as Einstein gravity in a higher dimension and Einstein-Maxwell theory with a cosmological constant.
 We show that our solutions cannot be found from the compactification of these theories.
 Moreover, we calculate the Kretschmann invariant and discuss the singularities of the spacetime.

-We end the article with an appendix, in which we discuss the differential equations for the metric function.
+{We end the article with concluding remarks and three appendices.
+In appendix A, we show that the exact solutions exist only in five dimensions.
+In appendix B, we present the classification of the Bianchi spaces and show Bianchi type IX possess the maximal symmetry between all types of Bianchi spaces.
+Hence Bianchi type IX is the best space to be uplifted to the higher dimensional Einstein-Maxwell-dilaton theory.
+In appendix C, we present explicitly the Maxwell field equations and their solutions.}